National deadline: February 3, 2016

 Award summary and conditions: The Charles B. Rangel International Affairs Summer Enrichment Program is a six-week summer program designed to provide undergraduates with a deeper appreciation of current issues and trends in international affairs, a greater understanding of career opportunities in international affairs and the enhanced knowledge and skills to pursue such careers.
 The Program usually selects 15-20 participants (known as “Rangel Scholars”) each year from universities throughout the United States.
 Students live at Howard University, attend classes, and participate in a variety of programs with foreign affairs professionals at Howard and at diverse locations around Washington, DC.

 The Program has two major components.
 First, in order to enhance participants’ academic preparation to work in international affairs, the Program provides three courses that focus on enhancing knowledge and skills related to U.S. foreign policy, economics and writing.
 In addition, in order to provide greater insight into the foreign policy-making process and international affairs careers, the Rangel Program introduces the participants to a wide range of government and non-government professionals who work on global issues and also arranges visits to various governmental and non-governmental institutions involved in international affairs.
 The Program also helps students explore graduate school and professional options in international affairs.
 The Program covers the costs for tuition, travel, housing, and two meals per day.
 It also provides a stipend of $3,200.

-• An interest statement (in 500 words or less) that explains the applicant’s interest in international affairs and how this program will assist him/her in pursuing this interest
+- Interest statement (500 words or less) that explains the applicant’s interest in international affairs and how this program will assist in pursuing this interest

-• Three letters of recommendation two of which come from faculty members and one from a community leader familiar with the applicant’s accomplishments.
+- Letters of recommendation (3) two of which come from faculty members and one from a community leader familiar with the applicant’s accomplishments.
 In the online application, applicants will identify recommenders, who will be contacted by the program and asked to submit letters electronically.